 This applies to any other prescribed baby nasal solutions that your doctor may have prescribed.

-Difference Between Baby Nasal Aspirator & Syringe Pipe
+Difference Between Baby Nasal Aspirator & Bulb Syringe Pipe

 You’ll want to make sure you do so as each one works differently in clearing your baby’s nose.

 An aspirator uses a flexible tube, whereas a baby bulb pipe uses a squeezable ball to create a vacuum before you place the device on the baby.

 To better illustrate, the nasal baby aspirator is normally designed as a small pipe with a long flexible tube at one end.